 One day about a million years ago I decided to turn the cake recipe into rum balls.
 I made this recipe twist specifically for a Chocolate and Champagne gala in my town.
-Being a local cateress, I was asked to participate, and I was happy to oblige.
-(I was also on the board of this particular arts council!)
-I ended up winning a beautiful silver platter for these Florentine truffles.
+Being a local cateress, I was asked to participate, and ended up winning!
 They were definitely a big hit.

-I decided to make these “truffles” for my wedding anniversary last month, sort of at the last minute.
+I decided to make these truffle balls for my wedding anniversary recently, sort of at the last minute.
 I didn’t want to make a giant cake for just the two of us, but I knew we’d both enjoy a little sweet treat after dinner.
 Plus I don’t really bake.

 So here’s the recipe for my rum balls, or cognac balls, to be exact.
 I think you’ll find them exquisite, in spite of the purchased pound cake!